Adaptive Estimation and Uniform Confidence Bands for Nonparametric Structural Functions and Elasticities: Introduction

-As is the case for most nonparametric and machine learning methods, researchers must choose tuning parameters---such as bandwidths in kernel methods, sieve dimensions in sieve methods, or penalty parameters in penalized estimation methods---when estimating or performing inference on $h_0$ and its derivatives.
+As is the case for almost all nonparametric and machine learning (ML) methods, researchers must choose tuning parameters---such as bandwidths, sieve dimensions, or penalty parameters---when estimating or performing inference on $h_0$ and its derivatives.
 Poor choice of tuning parameters can lead to estimators that converge unnecessarily slowly and confidence bands with poor coverage.
 But ``good'' choices of tuning parameters typically require knowledge of key model regularities, such as the smoothness of $h_0$ and the strength of the instruments, which are unknown ex ante.
-It is therefore very important to have data-driven methods that \emph{adapt} to unknown model regularities and yield estimators and confidence bands with desirable properties.
-Data-driven methods for choosing tuning parameters also help to improve the transparency of nonparametric and machine learning methods, effectively removing a degree of freedom with which the researcher can manipulate results.
-Unfortunately, many popular methods for choosing tuning parameters for nonparametric regression, such as cross validation, do not work in models with endogeneity.
+It is therefore important to have data-driven methods that \emph{adapt} to unknown model regularities and yield estimators and confidence bands with desirable properties.
+Data-driven methods for choosing tuning parameters also help to improve the transparency of nonparametric and ML methods, removing a degree of freedom with which the researcher can manipulate results.
+Unfortunately, popular methods for choosing tuning parameters for nonparametric regression, such as standard cross validation, may not be valid in models with endogeneity---see Section~\ref{sec:cv}.

-In this paper, we propose a simple, data-driven procedure for choosing tuning parameters for estimating $h_0$ and its derivatives within the context of model (\ref{eq:npiv}).
-We then build on this choice to construct data-driven uniform confidence bands (UCBs) for $h_0$ and its derivatives.
-The term ``uniform'' indicates that the entire function (i.e., $h_0$ or its derivative) lies within the bands with the desired asymptotic coverage probability.
-UCBs are therefore very helpful for inferring the true shape, slope, or curvature of the structural function, as they graphically convey sampling uncertainty about the estimated structural function and its derivatives.